Chapter 1. Introduction to Hammer

 To set debug level for all components, use the following command:

-# hammer admin logging --all --level-debug # foreman-maintain service restart
+# hammer admin logging --all --level-debug # satellite-maintain service restart

 To set production level logging, use the following command:

-# hammer admin logging --all --level-production # foreman-maintain service restart
+# hammer admin logging --all --level-production # satellite-maintain service restart

 To list the currently recognized components, that you can set logging for: